The Cosmological CPT Theorem: CPT in Flat space

 The CPT theorem states that any QFT that is: \begin{enumerate} \item Unitary, \item Lorentz invariant, and has \item Energy bounded from below, \end{enumerate} must also be invariant under the combined \CRT symmetry.
 We will now dissect each assumption one by one.

 Assumption 3 allows us to analytically continue to Euclidean signature, using the fact that $e^{-H\Delta \tau}$ is suppressed for positive Euclidean times $\Delta \tau > 0$.
 Let us adopt coordinates in Euclidean signature where $\tau = it$ and $x_I$, $I = 1\,...\,d$ are the spatial coordinates.
-We highlight here (as it will become important in the cosmological case) that the \P in \CRT reflects a single spatial coordinate, say $x_1\rightarrow-x_1$.
+We highlight here (as it will become important in the cosmological case) that the \R in \CRT reflects a single spatial coordinate, say $x_1\rightarrow-x_1$.

 The $SO^+(d,1)$ Lorentz Invariance in $d+1$-dimensional Minkowski spacetime analytically continues to $SO(d+1)$ rotational invariance in Euclidean signature.
 On the other hand, Unitarity implies that Euclidean correlators satisfy Reflection Positivity, which we will define in the following section.
 However, it is not necessary to enforce either of these relationships in their entirety to ensure \CRT symmetry.
-We do not require full $SO^+(d,1)$ Lorentz Invariance; we simply need the subgroup $SO^+(1,1)$ boost (this will become important when studying the implications of the CPT theorem for cosmology).
-In fact, all that is required is a discrete, $\mathbb{Z}_2$ symmetry from each of them:
+We do not require full $SO^+(d,1)$ Lorentz Invariance; we simply need the subgroup $SO^+(1,1)$ boost~\footnote{Consider a Lorentz boost in the $t$-$x^d$ plane of $d+1$-dimensional Minkowski spacetime.
+The infinitesimal transformation of coordinates is given by

+where $\xi$ is the rapidity parameter of the boost, and we have omitted dependence on the other $d-1$ spatial coordinates for simplicity.
+To Wick rotate to Euclidean signature, we set